 This design keeps the quilt in place and keeps the cold air out.
 The only drawback to this design feature is that its effectiveness is subject to body size.
 In short, we noticed that when two sleepers have larger frames, it was difficult for them to use their hand-arm pockets simultaneously, resulting in a kind of tug-of-war for the covers.
 Luckily, Sierra Designs also makes a queen-sized version of this bag, which is more spacious (you can select this size on the retailer sites by following the links at the top of this web page).

-We gave the 35-degree Frontcountry Bed the same warmth scores as the warmer-rated Kelty Tru.Comfort, which comes with a manufacturer's warmth rating of 20 degrees.
+We gave the 35-degree Frontcountry Bed the same warmth scores as bags with warmer manufacturer temperature ratings.
 We felt the Frontcountry Bed's design allows for excellent heat retention.
-While not as warm as heavier bags like the Teton Sports Polara 3-in-1 or the Slumberjack Country Squire, we were surprised at the Frontcountry Bed's ability to keep us warm, despite its modest 35-degree rating.
+While not as warm as heavier bags like the our Editor's Choice Winner, we were surprised at the Frontcountry Bed's ability to keep us warm, despite its modest 35-degree rating.

 A zipperless design, combined with overstuffed polyester taffeta lining, resulted in near-perfect marks for comfort.
 We love the overall feel the bag offered us while sleeping outdoors.
 Sometimes it's difficult to clarify exactly why one bag is more comfortable than another.
 We found this to be true with the Frontcountry Bed.
 It simply felt more comfortable.
 The overall feeling we had was: Snug as a bug in a rug.

-Of the two double bags we tested, the Frontcountry Bed scored slightly higher than the Kelty Tru.Comfort in our comfort criteria, which included overall comfort, ease of movement, and overall padding.
+Of the two double bags we tested, the Frontcountry Bed scored slightly higher than most in our comfort criteria, which included overall comfort, ease of movement, and overall padding.
 The reason for the Frontcountry Bed's slightly higher score is the overall comfort the bag provided us while sleeping.

-When compared side by side, one comfort-related drawback with the Frontcountry Bed is its narrower design, which makes the bag 10 inches less in width than the 60-inch wide Kelty Tru.Comfort.
-One workaround option is the Sierra Designs Frontcountry Bed 35 Queen, which offers the same width as the Tru.Comfort.
+When compared side by side, one comfort-related drawback with the Frontcountry Bed is its narrower design, which makes the bag 10 inches less in width than other wider double bags.
+One workaround option is the Sierra Designs Frontcountry Bed 35 Queen, which offers several more inches in width.

 The Frontcountry Bed offers much more than shiny bells and whistles.
 It's evident that designers put extra thought into this bag's unique design, resulting in high marks in our features metric.
 One key feature is the creative use of folds, seams, and buttons, creating a sleep system that is completely void of zippers.
 The result is a sleeping bag that offers a more natural feel and look of common bedding.

-When compared to the Kelty Tru.Comfort, the Frontcountry Bed simply offers more thoughtful features: an over-sized top quilt; a self-sealing foot box that allows for optimum foot ventilation; a massive hood; and built-in sleeves to hold sleeping pads securely in place.
-However, if you're looking for maximum features in a single-width bag, the Teton Sports Polara 3-in-1 and the Slumberjack Coutry Squire are chocked full of unique options for warmth, ease of use, and function.
+When compared to other two-person bags, the Frontcountry Bed simply offers more thoughtful features: an over-sized top quilt; a self-sealing foot box that allows for optimum foot ventilation; a massive hood; and built-in sleeves to hold sleeping pads securely in place.

 Two of the Frontcountry Bed's features we found to be the most unique are the over-sized top quilt (addressed above in our warmth section), and the self-sealing foot box.
 Most bags come with a zipper that opens from either end, allowing the sleeper to unzip the bottom half of the bag independently for ventilation.
 However, the key flaw with this design is it requires the user to raise up to a seated position, find, and manually unzip the zipper.
 This can be particularly disruptive if the need for extra air strikes in the middle of the night.